 Altvia’s advanced platform solution built on top of Salesforce utilizes Force.com’s Account/Company and Contact features.
-Altvia takes the functionality further with proprietary integrations and interactions.
+Altvia takes the functionality further with proprietary integrations and interactions to migrate data.
 This includes connections with products like email marketing, an LP portal, and our data visualization tool.

 The result is a solution that enables firms to raise and deploy capital effectively, maintain compliance, and deliver a secure, reliable, and transparent experience to stakeholders and investors.